rgrempel/elm-route-url/README.md

 This module deals with the potential circularity in a couple of ways:

-*   Before we actually change the location, we check to see whether the new location is actually equal to the current location.
+*   Before we actually change the location, we check to see whether the new location is equal to the current location.
 If so, we do nothing, since changing the location would be a no-op (and yet would trigger an unwanted reaction).

 *   Before we react to a location change, we check to see if the new location is equal to the last location which we set.
 If so, we do nothing, since there is no need to react to a location change that we initiated.

+*   While we are performing actions in response to a location change, we disable the detection of model changes.

 ### Normalizing location changes